SHGoldfarb/scash/CONTRIBUTING.md

 2. Root component is called `App` and goes in the `App.js` file.
 3. Single use componets go in a folder with the `lisp-cased` name of the parent component and in the same directory.
 For example, a component called `Settings` that is used by the `App` component defined in `src/App.js` will go in `src/app/Settings.js`
 4. Reusable components go in a `components` folder next to the first common ancestor of all components that are meant to use it.
-5. Hooks structure is analogous to the one defined in rules 3 and 4.
+5. Hooks structure is analogous to the components structure defined in rules 3 and 4.